Nigerian Civil War: Genocide question

 Legal scholar Herbert Ekwe-Ekwe and other academics argued that the Biafran war was a genocide, for which no perpetrators have been held accountable.
 Critics of this position acknowledge that starvation policies were pursued deliberately and that accountability has not been sought for the 1966 pogroms, but suggest that claims of genocide are incongruous with the fact that the Igbo were not exterminated after the war ended, alongside other arguments such as a lack of clarity surrounding Nigerian intentions and that Nigeria was fighting to retain control of Biafra and its people rather than to expel or exterminate them.
-Biafra made a formal complaint of genocide against Igbos to the International Committee on the Investigation of Crimes of Genocide, which concluded that the actions undertaken by the Nigerian government against the Igbo amounted to a genocide.
+Biafra made a formal complaint of genocide against Igbos to the International Committee on the Investigation of Crimes of Genocide, a Paris-based NGO of international lawyers, which concluded that the actions undertaken by the Nigerian government against the Igbo amounted to a genocide.
 With special reference to the Asaba Massacre, jurist Emma Okocha described the killings as "the first black-on-black genocide".
 Ekwe-Ekwe places significant blame on the British government for their support of the Nigerian government, which he argued allowed for their depredations against the Igbo to continue.
-In 2022, Carnegie Mellon University professor Uju Anya, whose relatives were displaced and killed as a result of the civil war, expressed a similar sentiment, condemning the United Kingdom as "a thieving raping genocidal empire" in a pair of tweets celebrating the death of Elizabeth II, the nation's reigning monarch at the time of the conflict.